Transcendence and linear relations of $1$-periods: Abelian Periods for Closed Paths

 is either $0$ or transcendental. \end{cor} \begin{proof}Consider $M=[0\to A]$.
 Its de Rham realisation is $\coLie(A^\natural)^{A^\natural}\supset \coLie(A)^{A}$.
 All global differential forms on $A$ are $A$-invariant, hence $\omega$ defines an element of $\VdR{M}$.
 It singular realisation is by definition the kernel of $\exp_A:\Lie(A)^\an\to A^\an$.
 Let $\sigma\in \Vsing{A}$ be the element such that the image of a path from $0$ to $\sigma$ under $\exp_A$ is equal to $\gamma$.
 Then

 Assume that the period is algebraic.
-We apply Theorem~\ref{thm:transc_1}.
-Hence $\omega=\phi+\psi$ with $\int_\sigma\psi=0$ and $\phi$ in the kernel of the restriction to the group part of $M$.
-But $M$ is equal to its group part, hence $\phi=0$. \end{proof}
+An application of Theorem~\ref{thm:transc_1} gives $\omega=\phi+\psi$ with $\int_\sigma\psi=0$ and $\phi$ in the kernel of the restriction to the group part of $M$.
+But $M$ is equal to its group part, implying that $\phi=0$. \end{proof}

-\chapter{On non-closed elliptic periods}
+\chapter{On Non-closed Elliptic Periods}

-We are now going to compute the dimension of the space of periods for a non-classical elliptic $1$-motive.
-It is includes the first examples of periods whose transcendence was unkown.
+The computation of the dimension of the period space is a classical problem and has been studied in various cases by many authors.
+In this chapter, we concentrate on the case of a non-classical elliptic $1$-motive.
+For instance we deduce the first examples of periods which were not known to be transcendental.
 At this point everything will be formulated in terms of $1$-motives.
-For the translation to periods of the first, second and third kind, see Chapter~\ref{ssec:van} and Chapter~\ref{sec:elliptic}.
+For the translation to periods of the first, second and third kind on curves, see Chapter~\ref{ch:van} and Chapter~\ref{sec:elliptic}.

-The dimension formula is a special case of the generalised Baker Theorm~\ref{thm:gen_baker}.
-We give a direct proof that should be understood as a warm-up for the general case.
-The result will not be needed later on, but the method is the same.
+The dimension formula is a special case of the generalised Baker Theory in Part~\ref{part4}.
+We give a direct proof that should be understood as a warm-up for the considerably more complicated general case.
+The special result will not be needed later on.

-\section{The setting}
+\section{The Setting}